Excerpts from Jim Conrad's

 While scanning through the galaxy of green Chlamydomonas cells I came upon a cluster of reddish items looking very much like red blood cells, or erythrocytes, as shown above.

 You might recall that the world of algae is divided into large groupings such as the green algae, brown algae, diatoms and red algae.
-Our Birdbath Alga, despite its reddish color in our picture, is a green alga, which means it's a member of the Division Chlorophyta.
-Its chloroplasts often turn red when conditions become unfavorable, so apparently our cells feel stressed in the windowsill fishbowls.
-I read that they don't like bright light, so that may be what's turning them red.
+Our alga, despite its reddish color in our picture, is classified as a green alga, which means it's a member of the Division Chlorophyta.
+Its chloroplasts often turn red when conditions become unfavorable, so apparently our cells feel stressed as their pool slowly dries up.

-As with the smaller, greener Chlamydomonas algae surrounding our Birdbath Alga's cells, Birdbath Alga cells are equipped with two hairlike flagella which when wiggled enable the cells to move about, but -- also as with the Chlamydomonas -- under our light microscope the flagella remain invisible.
+As with the smaller, greener Chlamydomonas algae surrounding our Birdbath Alga's cells, Haematococcus cells are equipped with two hairlike flagella which when wiggled enable the cells to move about, but -- also as with the Chlamydomonas -- under our light microscope the flagella remain invisible.